ciar4n/themeglobe/content/theme/joomla51-natalie.md

 pricing:
   - Paid

-archetype:
+tags:
+  - Magazine
+  - Education
   - Creative
-  - Visionary
-  - Intellectual
+  - Neutral
-  - Caregiver
+  - Business
 ---

 We are delighted to introduce our latest addition to the Joomla51 collection, Natalie is a professional and versatile template solution that offers bold styling, strong typography and great functionality to any Joomla project.
 This template comes bundled with a collection of great module extensions making creating common elements a breeze.
 A fully responsive layout with a host of module positions and layout options, Natalie gives yous the ideal platform to build great designs for all screen sizes and devices.
 Create a beautiful and functional website today with this robust Joomla template solution!